caddyserver/forwardproxy/README.md

 # ForwardProxy plugin for Caddy webserver

-Disclaimer: This is not an official Google product.
 This plugin enables Caddy webserver to act as a ForwardProxy for http/2.0 and http/1.1 requests (http/1.0 might work, but is untested).